 WEST HOLLYWOOD EDITION

-The first U.S. West Coast property under Marriott International and Ian Schrager’s Edition lifestyle brand will open on the famed Sunset Strip in West Hollywood in June 2018.
+The first U.S. West Coast property under Marriott International and Ian Schrager’s Edition lifestyle brand will open on the famed Sunset Strip in West Hollywood in October 2018.
 Developed by the Witkoff Group and New Valley, the hotel will have 190 rooms and as many as 20 luxury condominiums.
 The hotel will boast two rooftop pools.

 PARK HYATT/OCEANWIDE PLAZA